-Business enterprises operated under German law are required to prepare and publish annual financial statements.
-This must be done pursuant to the German act on annual financial statements (part of the HGB – the Handelsgesetzbuch).
-To some extent, German annual financial statements resemble their Danish counterparts.
-However, in German financial statements it is not permitted to revalue assets.
+Business enterprises operating under German law are required to prepare and publish annual financial statements in accordance with the German Commercial Code (Handelsgesetzbuch, HGB).
+To some extent, German annual financial statements are similar to their Danish/Scandinavian counterparts.
+However, in German financial statements, it is not permitted to revalue assets.
 The financial statements are based on the prudence principle in order to protect creditors.

-Subject to certain amendments, the assessment of the taxable income is based on the annual financial statements.
-Here, smaller businesses and asset management firms are allowed to submit so-called cash accounts.
-These include only income received and expenses incurred in the year under review.
+Subject to certain adjustments, the annual financial statements form the basis for the calculation of the taxable income.
+Smaller businesses and asset management firms are allowed to submit so-called cash accounts.
+These only include income received and expenses paid in the year under review.

-We can retrieve data from common Danish accounting software programmes – and initiate automated payments which you then need to approve at the bank.
+We can retrieve data from common Danish/other Scandinavian accounting software programs – and initiate automated payments which you then need to approve at your bank.

-Also, it is usually no problem for us to handle accounting or reporting according to a particular plan or specific chart of accounts.
-We can offer to use your enterprise’s existing Danish chart of accounts.
+It is also usually not a problem for us to handle accounting or reporting according to a particular plan or specific chart of accounts.
+We can offer to use your company’s existing Danish/other Scandinavian chart of accounts.

-We also take care of the electronic publication of your German enterprise’s annual report in Germany.
-If the enterprise has only one business site, there are no requirements on publication.
+We also take care of the electronic publication of your German company’s annual report in Germany.
+If the enterprise has only one permanent establishment, there are no requirements regarding publication.